-World Autism Awareness Week 2020 (30 March to 5 April), part of World Autism month, is one of those events that won’t be happening this year, in classrooms anyway.
-But why not use some of these excellent resources to sensitise your pupils to this issue?
-Perfect if you’re studying The Curious Incident of the Dog in the Night-time but well worth the time for any class from A2.
+World Autism Awareness Week 2021 (29 March to 4 April) is part of World Autism month.
+Why not use some of these excellent resources to sensitise your pupils to this issue?
+Perfect if you’re studying The Curious Incident of the Dog in the Night-time for LLCER but well worth the time for any class from A2.

 One school child in 100 in the UK on the autistic spectrum. and over 40% of these say they have been bullied at school.
 In 2019, over four thousand schools took part in awareness and fundraising activities for Autism Awareness Week.

 Autism UK has many examples of life stories of autistic people on their websites, which is an excellent way to help pupils empathise, and understand there is no one standard “autistic person”.
 In “Stories from the Spectrum”, for example, check out Valentine's Day with IndieAndy, Pablo (about a children’s TV programme) and Talia Grant.

 Over 99% of people have heard of autism, but only 16% of autistic people feel the public understand them.
 Autistic people and their families told Autism UK that the big five things that they wanted the public to understand were that autistic people can:

 - Experience anxiety with unexpected changes

 - Find noise, smells and bright lights painful and distressing

 - Become overwhelmed and experience a 'meltdown' or 'shutdown'